vdhamer/Photo-Club-Hub/.github/README.md

 The Netherlands.
 Its members meet since 1988, mainly to critique each other’s photos.</p>

 This app originally served as an alternative way to view the photos published on the club's web site.
-The name of the app will change to emphasize that the app can support *multiple* photo clubs.
+We expect to change the name of the app to emphasize that the app can support *multiple* photo clubs.
 </details>
 <details open><summary>